-To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the on position.
+To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the "on" position.
 Open the cover and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
 To reinstall the shower wand, gently feed the hose down through the deck and replace the cover on the fitting.
-The water pressure pump is located in the console rigging compartment.
-See "Fresh Water System" on page 8-19 for a layout diagram.
+The water pressure pump is located beneath the forward gas tank lid.
+See "Fresh Water System" on page 19 for a layout diagram.